A reading from the gospel according to Matthew 19:23-30

 • To follow Jesus means to forgo our own path and walk the narrow path that leads to life (Matthew 7:13-14).

 • Forgoing physical wants and earthly joys, even leaving the comfort of home, is the cost of following Jesus.

-4. The Prize (reward) of following Jesus
+4. What is the Prize (reward) of following Jesus?

 • In the gospel passage above, Jesus promised 3 major rewards for His faithful followers: